 The JLab Audio JBuds Air Executive are ordinary truly wireless earbuds.
 They're reasonably well-designed with a compact, low-profile look that should be fairly comfortable for most, but their controls are quite confusing.
-Straight out-of-the-box, they have an excited, V-shaped sound profile, but they feature a couple different EQ presets that you can toggle directly on the buds.
+Straight out-of-the-box, they have an excited, V-shaped sound profile, but they feature a couple of different EQ presets that you can toggle directly on the buds.
 Although not currently captured properly by our graphs and scores, their microphone performance also seems not bad overall.
 Unfortunately, their battery doesn't perform as well as advertised, and their in-ear fit can be an issue for those with smaller ears, but still perform alright overall and could be a reasonable choice for casual use.

 The JLab Audio JBuds Air Executive are poor for neutral listening.
 Their default sound profile has a very pronounced V-shape, which is excited but a far cry from neutral.
-They have a 'Balanced' EQ preset built into the earbuds directly, which might help, but we didn't test it.See our Neutral Sound recommendations
+They have a 'Balanced' EQ preset built into the earbuds directly, which might help, but we didn't test it.

 The JLab Audio JBuds Air Executive are decent for commute and travel.
 They aren't noise cancelling, so they won't do much to help block out the sound of bus or plane engines, but they're lightweight, portable, and feel fairly well-built.
-Overall, they're an alright choice to throw in your bag before heading on an adventure, or simply going to the office.See our Commute/Travel recommendations
+Overall, they're an alright choice to throw in your bag before heading on an adventure or simply going to the office.

 The JLab Audio JBuds Air Executive are good for sports and fitness.
 Their lightweight, breathable design makes them well-suited for running or working out, especially if you can get a good stable fit.
-If your have small ears, you might find it harder to get them to fit securely, but if their fit works for you they can be a good choice.See our Sports/Fitness recommendations
+If you have small ears, you might find it harder to get them to fit securely, but if their fit works for you, they can be a good choice.

 The JLab Audio JBuds Air Executive are passable for use in the office.
 Their in-ear fit can get fatiguing over long periods, but they do a great job at blocking out office-specific noises like footsteps or chatter.
-You might get disrupted by their short battery life, but if you leave them in their charging case while you're out for lunch you should be okay.
+You might get disrupted by their short battery life, but if you leave them in their charging case while you're out for lunch, you should be okay.

 Like most truly wireless earbuds, the JLab Audio JBuds Air Executive are disappointing for phone calls.
-Your voice should sound fairly clear in quiet environments, but if you're in a noisy place like a busy street or subway station, you'll be harder to understand.
+Your voice should sound fairly clear in quiet environments, but if you're in a noisy place, like a busy street or subway station, you'll be harder to understand.

 The JLab Audio JBuds Air Executive have a pretty simple design, with protruding stems similar to the Anker SoundCore Liberty Air 2 Truly Wireless.
 The JLab Audio logo on the side of each earbud has a metallic finish which makes them a bit flashy, especially since it tends to catch and reflect sunlight, but they have a fairly low-profile look overall.
-We reviewed them in black but they're also available in white.
+We reviewed them in black, but they're also available in white.

-The JLab Audio JBuds Air Executive are fairly comfortable overall, but their in-ear fit won't be for everyone as it does stick into the ear canal quite deeply.
-The earbud itself is also rather bulky and puts a bit of pressure on the inside of the ear, which can be especially bothersome if you have small ears.
-On the upside, they're very lightweight and come with thin removable stability sleeves and a couple of different tip options including foam tips, which can help you find a decent fit.
+The JLab Audio JBuds Air Executive are decently comfortable overall, but their in-ear fit won't be for everyone as it does stick into the ear canal quite deeply.
+The earbud itself is also rather bulky and puts a bit of pressure on the inside of the ear, which can be bothersome if you have small ears.
+On the upside, they're very lightweight and come with thin removable stability sleeves and a couple of different tip options, including foam tips, which can help you find a decent fit.

-The JLab Audio JBuds Air Executive come with a good hard case that also charges the earbuds when they're not in use.
-The case has a faux-leather finish that's actually quite nice and is easy to open and close.
-There's a window cut out in the front so you can see the charging status lights, which is quite convenient, but the earbuds themselves don't snap securely into place in the case so you'll want to manually make sure they're secure before throwing the case around.
+The JLab Audio JBuds Air Executive come with a good hard case that charges the earbuds when they're not in use.
+The case has a faux-leather finish that's quite nice and is easy to open and close.
+There's a window cut out in the front so you can see the charging status lights, which is quite convenient, but the earbuds themselves don't snap securely into place in the case, so you'll want to manually make sure they're secure before throwing the case around.

 The JLab Audio JBuds Air Executive's stability depends on the fit you can achieve.
 If they aren't too big for your ears, they have a good, stable fit that's suitable for running or working out.
 It'd be even better with more prominent stability fins, but it should do fine.
 However, if you have smaller ears and they don't fit as well, you'll find them prone to slipping out of your ears.

-The JLab Audio Air Executive's bass is very inaccurate due to their V-shaped sound signature, which boosts frequencies in the bass range.
+The JLab Audio Air Executive's bass is inaccurate due to their V-shaped sound signature, which boosts frequencies in the bass range.
 However, the response is impressively even throughout the range, so while these earbuds have a lot of extra punch, thump, and rumble, their bass shouldn't sound poorly balanced.

 Due to their dramatically sculpted sound profile, the JLab Audio JBuds Air Executive have quite a few peaks and dips.
-The large bump starting in mid-bass and continuing right up until the mid-mids brings excess kick and punch to their sound, but at the expense of sounding a bit muddy and cluttered.
+The large bump starting in mid-bass and continuing right up until the mid-mids brings excess kick and punch to their sound but at the expense of sounding a bit muddy and cluttered.
 The rest of the mid-range is slightly scooped, so vocals and instruments have some room to still sound clear and balanced before a few sharp peaks in treble bring extra brightness, but also harshness, to their sound.

 These Bluetooth in-ears don't have any virtual soundstage features.